 - Eliminating the Last Moment Stress

-Delaying filing for ITR brings undue financial burden.
+Delaying filing for ITR brings an undue financial burden.
 If you wait until the due date to file ITR, there is a chance that you forget to include one or more tax savings.
-This normally happens when you don’t have enough time to collect all the relevant documents such as TDS certificate, Loan payment Statements, Form 26AS etc., which are required to complete the Income tax return process.
+This normally happens when you don’t have enough time to collect all the relevant documents such as the TDS certificate, Loan payment Statements, Form 26AS etc., which are required to complete the Income-tax return process.

 Also, read more about different types of taxes in India and income tax slabs.

-Moreover, filing of ITR on the last day results into overload of requests on website, which in turn leads to technical failures and site maintenance issues, which can further delaying the ITR Filing process.
+Moreover, the filing of ITR on the last day results in an overload of requests on a website, which in turn leads to technical failures and site maintenance issues, which can further delay the ITR Filing process.
 Filing of ITR has become essential because the documentation of the same is always referred to when you apply for a loan, credit card or any type of credit.

-In case your Income tax return reflects that it was filed after the due date, it may affect your chances of getting a loan application approved.
-So, to avoid any repercussions, file your tax returns in timely manner.
+In case your Income-tax return reflects that it was filed after the due date, it may affect your chances of getting a loan application approved.
+So, to avoid any repercussions, file your tax returns in a timely manner.